joseeden/joeden/docs/017-Version-Control-and-CICD/001-Version-Control/000-Git-Notes.md

 - **Selective Updates**: With submodules, you can control when to update or pull changes for each project, This makes it easy to keep some submodules stable while actively developing others.

+I may still use nested repos on some cases where I don't need to use pipelines on the individual project repositories.

 :::